 Gotta Make That Moolah

 Full-time traveling, which is not for everyone, usually requires a way of making money on the road.
 You can look into Upwork for freelance gigs.
 You can teach English online if you have a bachelor’s degree with VIP kid.
 Start your own nomadic business.
-You can do home swaps, pet sitting, house sitting, Workaways.
+You can do home swaps, pet sitting, house sitting, Workaways, or Uber for extra cash.
 Barter for free rent.
 There are so many ways.
 It is unbelievable.

 Check Your Privilege